rocioacost/acklenavenue.github.io/_posts/2013-04-8-4-components-of-durable-software.md

 layout: post
 title: 4 Components of Durable Software
 date: 2013-04-08
-description: Durable software is like a well-built, high-quality parking garage.
-It is built with care, not hurried.
+description: To be able to develop durable software cost-effectively is important to understand the following 4 components.
 author: Byron Sommardahl
 excerpt: Durable software is like a well-built, high-quality parking garage.
 It is built with care, not hurried.
 image: https://acklenavenue.com/img/posts/durable-software.png